stolostron/rhacm-docs/services/serv_prep.md

 2. Configure your cluster DNS configuration by entering the following command:

   ```
-  kubectl edit -n kube-system configmap kube-dns
+  kubectl edit -n openshift-dns configmap dns-default
   ```
   {: codeblock}

-3. Enable the forwarding plugin in the `kube-dns` configuration, similar to the following example, where *<mcm-svc-registry-dns-service-cluster-ip>* is the IP address that you identified in step 1:
+3. Enable the forwarding plugin in the `dns-default` configuration, similar to the following example, where *<mcm-svc-registry-dns-service-cluster-ip>* is the IP address that you identified in step 1:

   ```
   Corefile: |